top of page

 Young Ballet, Young Jazz and Tap

 Kyra has been dancing with the Saskatoon School of Dance since she was 4 years old.
 She enjoyed her many dance classes which consisted of Ballet, Ukrainian, Tap, Lyrical, and Musical Theatre.
 Kyra has also competed in multiple styles of dance.
-She assisted in teaching Ballet and Tap to the younger SSD dancers for three years and continued her journey with them as a teacher last season.
+She assisted in teaching Ballet and Tap to the younger SSD dancers for three years and continued her journey with them as a teacher for the past two seasons.
 Kyra is currently a cast member of the Pavlychenko Folklorique Ensemble (PFE), has obtained her RAD Grade 2 through Advanced 2 certificates, and recently completed the Canadian Dance Teachers' Association Summer Intensive Syllabus program in Ballet, Jazz, and Tap.
 She is continuing her education in Kinesiology at the University of Saskatchewan.

 Welcome back Kyra!